alanakil/alanakil.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Mathematics, University of Houston, 2021
-* B.S. in Mathematics, University of Houston, 2016
+* B.S. in Mathematics, University of Nebraska-Lincoln, 2016
-* B.S. in Chemical Engineering, University of Houston, 2016
+* B.S. in Chemical Engineering, University of Nebraska-Lincoln, 2016

 Work experience
 ======